nokpil/collmind/README.md

 ![Project Image](Fig1.png)

 ## Description
 This is a repository for the code used in "Dynamics of collective mind in online news communities" (Ha, 2025).

-The
+(Instruction work in process)

 ## Installation
 ```sh